Kcona/KTowers-Map/README.md

 # Reset the map to play again
 1. Execute the ``reset_repository.sh`` script.
 This will return the repository to a not played condition.
 2. Enter the server from Minecraft, give yourself OP from the console and run this ``/reload`` command inside Minecraft.
 This will reload the server datapacks ensuring they are properly initialized with loaded chunks.
+3. Refer here [KTowers Commands](https://github.com/Kcona/KTowers-Commands) to know how to use the map if you want play.
 ---
 ---
 ---